tale-toul/Harbor/terraform/Readme.md

 }
 ```

-Obiously we use the aws provider, and define the Ireland region as the one to create
+Obviously we use the aws provider, and define the Ireland region as the one to create all
-all resources.
-The version option is suggested by the **terraform init** command as
+resources.
+The version option is suggested by the **terraform init** command as shown in
-shown in the next section.
+the next section.

-The VPC definition uses the IPV4 network range 172.20.0.0/16 and enables the
+The VPC definition uses the IPV4 network range 172.20.0.0/16 and enables the assignment of
-assignment of dns hostnames to the EC2 instances created inside.
+dns hostnames to the EC2 instances created inside.

 Then a Name and Project tag is defined.

 #### Terraform initialization

-There are several ocations when it is necessary to initialize terraform:
+There are several occations when it is necessary to initialize terraform:

 * Before first use of the terraform command you have to initialize the plugins in the
   by running the _init_ subcommand in the directory where you terraform files will